Optimization of Tree Ensembles: Proofs

 If $\ell \in \leftleaves(\bar{s})$ for some $\bar{s} \in \rightsplits(\ell^*)$, then we have

 which follows by logic similar to the first case ($\ell \in \rightleaves(\bar{s})$ for some $\bar{s} \in \leftsplits(\ell^*)$).

-Thus, we have established that $(\alphab_t, \betab_t,\gamma_t)$ is a feasible solution for the dual problem~\eqref{prob:SubDual} and achieves the same objective as the primal optimal solution.
+Thus, we have established that $(\alphab_t, \betab_t,\gamma_t)$ is a feasible solution for the dual \problemeqref{prob:SubDual} and achieves the same objective as the primal optimal solution.
 By weak LO duality, the solution $(\alphab_t, \betab_t, \gamma_t)$ must therefore be optimal. \Halmos